Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-behaviours.rst

 The point of view of a creature on its own species may be not neutral.

-Animosities result in species-specific charisma modifiers during interactions, equal to the corresponding Inter-species Affinity Modifier.
+Animosities result in species-specific charisma modifiers during interactions, equal to this corresponding *Inter-species Affinity Modifier*.

 The behaviour of a creature may be at least partly dictated by its environment (ex: hunting during the night).

 See also: `Reputation`_.